 “Simply being on a Zodiac and right next to a humpback whale—there is something very humbling about that,” beams Combrink.
 “A humpback whale coming right up to your Zodiac and spyhopping—It’s what most people dream of.”

 Thanks to its remote location, the majority of visitors to Antarctica come by cruise ship, usually aboard an ice-class vessel.
 The International Association of Antarctica Tour Operators (IAATO) oversees tourism to the region.
 As part of its policy, anyone traveling to Antarctica, South Georgia and the Falkland Islands must adhere to strict biosecurity and animal welfare guidelines.
 It prevents the spread of non-native species, pests and pathogens and also protects wildlife.

 The measures include a full inspection of all clothing and gear to be used by both passengers and guides before arrival, as well as a decontamination procedure after every landing, so boots, bags, walking poles and other equipment are regularly cleaned.
 No food, including nuts, seeds or sweets, or drink, other than potable water, is to be taken ashore.
 Any waste must be brought back to the ship.
-The guidelines also stipulate a safe distance limit for observing animals.
+The guidelines also stipulate a safe distance limit for observing animals, but still close enough to be able to get a great photo with the right equipment.
 “Seeing how a concerted effort has been able to keep Antarctica pristine is incredibly important,” reveals Toller.
 “It makes you more aware of how much we have to do to clean up the planet.”

 The Best Time of Year for an Antarctic Expedition

 Most expedition ships begin their season in mid- to late-November and operate until early March.
 “Animals congregate in masses between December and the end of February,” Combrink explains.
 When you visit can be decided by determining what you want to see most.